-At Illinois Traffic Lawyers, we have a thorough understanding of the Illinois Department of Motor Vehicles (DMV) points system and our goal is to minimize the points you’ll receive on your driving record.
+At Chicago Traffic Lawyers, we have a thorough understanding of the Illinois Department of Motor Vehicles (DMV) points system and our goal is to minimize the points you’ll receive on your driving record.
 Our Lake County traffic tickets attorneys have been helping traffic offenders facing common traffic violations for decades.

-The criminal defense attorneys at Illinois Traffic Lawyers have extensive legal experience, which will enable them to help you avoid any negative consequences of your traffic offenses and get a favorable outcome.
+The criminal defense attorneys at Chicago Traffic Lawyers have extensive legal experience, which will enable them to help you avoid any negative consequences of your traffic offenses and get a favorable outcome.
 Our Cook County traffic violation attorneys understand that while many people consider traffic offenses as minor traffic violations, they can have a serious impact on your life and future.
 To schedule a free initial consultation, call our law office in Chicago today at (708) 465-1040 or chat with us to learn how we can help.

 Table of Contents

 The severity of the traffic offense determines the number of points assigned to your driver record.
 Here are a few examples of the Illinois DMV point system:

 - Excessive speeding of over 25 miles per hour above the speed limit—50 points

 - Failure to stop and give aid (after a car accident with injury or death)—50 points